MicrosoftDocs/memdocs/sccm/develop/core/servers/manage/about-configuration-manager-status-messages.md

 ms.collection: M365-identity-device-management
 ---
 # About Configuration Manager Status Messages
-In System Center Configuration Manager, status messages are the universal means for components to communicate information about their health to the System Center Configuration Manager administrator.
+In Configuration Manager, status messages are the universal means for components to communicate information about their health to the Configuration Manager administrator.
 Status messages are similar to Windows NT Events; they have a severity, ID, description, and so on.

  The Configuration Manager Status System is a fully-distributed, enterprise-wide aggregation and summarization system for status messages.
 Status messages flow from components to the Configuration Manager site servers and up the Configuration Manager site hierarchy.